What kind of squirrels live in New Jersey and Pennsylvania?

 Squirrels are very common pests that homeowners in New Jersey and Pennsylvania have to deal with each year.
 They start to become a problem when they enter homes in the fall and throughout the winter to build nests in attics.
 However, squirrels can build nests inside of an attic or soffit at any time of the year.
 If you're like most homeowners, the attic is more for storage than a heavily trafficked area such as your living room.
 They live in attics where they are less likely to be disturbed and have shelter from the elements.
-A safe place to build a nest is one of the main reasons that a quiet, warm attic is ideal for squirrels activity.
+A safe place to build a nest is one of the main reasons that a quiet, warm attic is ideal for squirrel activity.
 Squirrels run around during the day so if you have squirrels in your attic, you'll hear them moving around and going in and out of the access point they created.
-They can also cause substantial damage to your home by gnawing holes, chewing wires and contaminating surfaces with their urine and feces.
+They can also cause substantial damage to your home by gnawing holes, chewing wires, and contaminating surfaces with their urine and feces.
 The number of squirrels nesting in a structure may be as few as one or two, but often as many as 4-7 squirrels are present.
 Although fall and winter are the most common times for squirrels to nest in homes, they can nest at any time of year.

 Eastern Gray Squirrel